One Giant Leap

 The Untold Story of How We Flew to the Moon

 If we want to achieve near-impossible outcomes, under tremendous pressure, we can.
 That’s the most important lesson, and the most important inspiration, from the race to the Moon in the 1960s.
-In his new book, One Giant Leap, #1 New York Times bestselling author Charles Fishman tells the story of the Moon landings as it has never been told before—bringing to life the impossibility of the challenge President Kennedy set before NASA and the nation, and bringing to life the ordinary people who made it happen.
+In his new book, One Giant Leap, #1 New York Times bestselling author Charles Fishman tells the story of the Moon landing as it has never been told before—bringing to life the impossibility of the challenge President Kennedy set before NASA and the nation, and bringing to life the ordinary people who made it happen.

 When JFK said, “We should go to the Moon,” NASA had no rockets that could launch to the Moon, no spaceship that could fly there, no spacesuits, and certainly no car that could drive on the Moon.
 Eight years later, the astronauts were planting the American flag at Tranquility Base.
 How do you achieve the kind of teamwork, the kind of innovation-on-demand, that Apollo required?
 Fishman unpacks the long-forgotten lessons from the race to the Moon for managing complexity and high-stakes projects today.
 The story is riveting, and the lessons of the 1960s—how to unify people around a common mission, despite divisions and challenge—feel fresh and urgent in the current climate.